supaorg/supa/docs/dev/proposals/merge-in-main.md

 ## Risks
 - Rebase may require conflict resolution
 - Need to ensure no uncommitted changes before starting
+- Force push required for the rebased feature branch
-- May need to force push if main has been updated since branch creation
+- May need to coordinate with other developers if they have local copies of the feature branch

 ## Alternative Approaches Considered
 1. **Merge with --no-ff**: Creates merge commit but preserves branch history